- Mrs A.C. Roll (Head of Department)

 - Dr S.S.
 Sawicki

-Geography is taught in specialist teaching rooms by four enthusiastic full-time Geographers.
+Geography is taught in specialist teaching rooms by five enthusiastic full-time Geographers.

 GCSE & Sixth Form

-By carrying out these skills, students will be able to gain an understanding of the physical and human processes that affect places and people as well as the opportunities, challenges and constraints that people face in different places and environment, in addition to how people respond to change.
+Our aim is to facilitate students gaining an understanding of the physical and human processes that affect places and people, together with the opportunities, challenges and constraints that people face in different places and environments, and how people respond to change.
+The content is contemporary and vibrant, drawing on issues and events reported in the media.

 Trips & Visits